iitimii/Cam-Ai/README.md

 - TensorFlow is faster for creating small models for small projects like this that’s why it was chosen as the deep learning engine

 # Model Results
-- The model achieved the following results
+- The LSTM model achieved the following results
 - Loss: 0.5894
 - Accuracy: 0.7817
 - Val_Loss: 0.8967